 The beautiful Gardens

 I’m an amateur gardener and all-around nature lover, so the beautiful gardens at Shell Park are always a favourite stop for me.
 The gardens are paved with stepping stones and because they are lovingly maintained by dedicated folks, they are in bloom all spring, summer and fall in some fashion.
 Bring your camera and snap some inspiration for your own garden, or some photos of your adorable kids in a gorgeous setting.
+This garden is free which makes is extra lovely.

 Shell Park Gardens Oakville